Eveliina Sarapää

-Eveliina "Eve" Sarapää (born 29 September 1976, in Oulu) is a Finnish architect and former football midfielder.
+Eveliina "Eve" Sarapää (born 29 September 1976, in Oulu) is a Finnish-Saami architect and former football midfielder.
 She played for FC Honka and HJK Helsinki of the Naisten Liiga as well as Asker Fotball of the Norwegian Toppserien.

 She was a member of the Finnish national team, and played at the 2005 European Championship.

 Sarapää attended Oslo School of Architecture and Design while playing in Norway and became an architect after her football career.